kartahsn/simple-web-using-php/README.md

-#this my project from semester 2
+# This my project from semester 2